jurgengjoncari/conversion-calculator/README.md

 ## Usage
 - Choose which unit you want to convert by selecting the tab.
 - Enter the amount you want to convert.
+- The app will automatically detect your local currency and set appropriate default conversions:
-- Select the source and target currencies for currency conversion.
+- Select different source and target currencies for currency conversion if needed.
 - Select the source and target units for length conversion.
 - View the conversion result instantly.